 April 21st - by Nicole to China SEO Tips, Facts and Everything Else

-How to be paid timely and safely is a major concern to foreign businesses that want to enter China’s market, especially when you own an online shop.
+How to be paid timely and safely is a major concern to foreign businesses that want to enter China, especially when you own an e-commerce website.
 Some clients of ours decided to go with credit cards like they did in other countries when they first came to China.
-This, unfortunately, was a bad choice that shut the door on a large part of their customers when these customers had just happily picked some items, rushed to the shopping cart and was going to pay them…
+This, unfortunately, was a bad choice that shut the door on a large portion of their customers when these customers had just happily picked some items, rushed to the shopping cart and was going to pay.

-A quick fact: in 2011, the total number of credit cards in China is around 268 million – that’s around one in five Chinese people has a credit card.
-Hmmm, wait a minute, that doesn’t sound bad, does it?
-But the thing is credit card owners don’t use them to shop online.
+Quick fact – in 2011, the total number of credit cards in China is around 268 million – that’s around one in five Chinese people has a credit card.
+It doesn’t sound bad, does it?
+The thing is, credit card owners actually don’t use their credit cards to shop online.
 Read on.

 December 2nd - by Nicole to China Social Media